softwareconstruction240/softwareconstruction/instruction/object-oriented-design/object-oriented-design.md

 ![frankenobject](frankenObject.jpg)

 Following the Single Responsibility Principle makes it so there is only one reason to manipulate the class.
 You manipulate the `Person` class to represent the person and the `Route` class to represent the route.
-If you find yourself making a `Frankenobject` that represent multiple real world objects then you need to refactor you code into multiple classes.
+If you find yourself making a `Frankenobject` that represents multiple real world objects then you need to refactor your code into multiple classes.

 Of course you can simplify too far and end up with thousands of classes that each have a single line of code, or a single object that aggregates itself and can represent everything.
 Both of these extremes should be avoided.
 What you want is to be straight forward in your object modeling and try to stick as close to the real world domain as possible.